-- We forecast high-single-digit S&P 500 returns in 2015, supported by estimated 5-10% earnings growth.\ - We expect a leadership shift toward large caps in 2015 as the business cycle matures, though in the near term we have a slight preference for small caps. - We continue to favor cyclical growth sectors, plus healthcare, while watching energy for contrarian opportunities. - After a strong start to 2015, bonds have weakened in February as investors push back on expensive valuations.
-Lower yields and higher valuations suggest low future high-quality bond returns. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and less interest rate-sensitive sectors such as high-yield bonds and bank loans. - From a technical perspective, new all-time highs for the S&P 500 support a bullish daily trend for U.S. equities.
+- We forecast high-single-digit S&P 500 returns in 2015, supported by earnings, though the strong U.S. dollar and energy drags make the lower end of our 5-10% earnings growth forecast more likely. - We continue to favor U.S. equities, but have become less negative on developed foreign markets recently.
+Improved technicals and signs of oil stability may help emerging markets, where we are considering a more positive view. - We continue to favor cyclical growth sectors, plus healthcare, while signs of improving energy fundamentals have begun to emerge. - Despite the Federal Reserve's (Fed) recent lower for longer message, low yields and unattractive valuations argue for a defensive stance on fixed income duration and for low potential future high-quality bond returns. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and less interest rate-sensitive sectors such as high-yield bonds and bank loans. - From a technical perspective, the S&P 500 price remains above a positively sloping 200-day simple moving average, which supports a long-term bullish trend.